Whitney Nic James

 July 10, 2020 by Whitney 2 Comments

-If you follow my Fearless Woman I Am Instagram account, you may remember my “Fearless Faith Series“.
-Last summer, I featured seven faith-filled, purpose-driven, women.
+If you follow my Fearless Woman I Am Instagram account, you may remember my “Fearless Faith Series.”
+Last summer, I featured seven faith-filled, purpose-driven women.
 These ladies shared their own faith stories plus offered words of encouragement.
 This powerful and impactful series was truly the start of something amazing.
-I plan to revive, revise, and expand that series here on the blog in hopes to make an even bigger impact.
+I plan to revive, revise, and expand that series here on the blog to make an even more significant impact.

 What to Expect

-On Fridays, you can expect to read my thoughts on an array of topics; each one coupled with scripture, as well as a word of encouragement.
-I also intend to share my testimonies as well as lessons learned from some of my real-life God moments.
+On Fridays, you can expect to read my thoughts on an array of topics, each coupled with scripture and a word of encouragement.
+I also intend to share my testimonies and lessons learned from some of my real-life God moments.
 In the future, I plan to reintroduce the “Fearless Faith Features” as well.

 The Purpose

 My purpose is to share the goodness of the Lord with God’s people and to leave you both fulfilled and faith-filled.
-My goal isn’t to convert you or to force you to believe what I believe.
-This is my effort to build bridges, provide understanding, and to encourage you to live a life less worldy-focused and more faith-focused.
+My goal isn’t to convert or force you to believe what I believe.
+This is my effort to build bridges, provide understanding, and encourage you to live a less worldly-focused and more faith-focused life.

 As I prepare to move forward, I invite you to share this news with your family and friends.
-If you know someone who can use a quick weekly faith-based pick me up, tell them about “Fearless Faith Fridays”.
-I’m excited for what’s to come, and I hope you are too.
+If you know someone who can use a quick weekly faith-based pick me up, tell them about “Fearless Faith Fridays.”
+I’m excited about what’s to come, and I hope you are too.

 Until next week, stay safe and be blessed.